0xor0ne/awesome-list/README.md

 ## 2025

 - ["A First Glimpse of the Starlink User Ternimal"][1084]
+- ["A Fuzzy Escape - A tale of vulnerability research on hypervisors"][1151]
 - ["A Quick Dive Into The Linux Kernel Page Allocator"][1098]
 - ["A Series of io_uring pbuf Vulnerabilities"][1083]
 - ["Accidentally Uncovering a Seven Years Old Vulnerability in the Linux Kernel"][1021]